BrenanMarenger/Capstone-Project/README.md

 # Netflix-Clone
 ## Objective
-> A website app for my senior project, replicating Netflix with my childhood VHS tapes.
+> A website app for my capstone project, replicating Netflix with my childhood VHS tapes and mordern technologies.
+Shares complex functions, layouts, and interactions of popular streaming sites.
 My goal of this project is to prepare myself and learn the industry standard of web development on a full-stack level.

 ## Content
 [Tech Stack](https://github.com/BrenanMarenger/Capstone-Project#tech-stack)